There are endless adventures to have in the Yucatan. Here’s a look at the best things to do in the Yucatan Peninsula, Mexico.

 11. Sample Local Delicacies in Merida’s Public Market

-Merida is the largest city in the Yucatan and the capital of Yucatan state.
+Merida is the largest city in the Yucatan and the capital of the Yucatan state.
 The peninsula comprises three states, with Yucatan in the north and center, Quintana Roo on the east side, and Campeche on the west side.

 It doesn’t feel like a city, however, but more like a living museum of Spanish colonial architecture.
 It’s one of the best places to visit in the Yucatan to wander around and soak up some culture.